 Application Deadline and Materials.
 Students are admitted to the Psy.D. program once per year for classes starting in the Fall semester.
-Applicants are required to submit the completed application form with all requested supplemental materials, official transcripts of all previous coursework, official report of the Graduate Record Examination (GRE) General Test, and three letters of recommendation.
+Applicants are required to submit the completed application form with all requested supplemental materials, official transcripts of all previous coursework, official report of the Graduate Record Examination (GRE) General Test (scores may not be more than five (5) years old), and three letters of recommendation.
 Completed applications along with all supporting materials must be received by the January 15 deadline to be considered for admission the following fall.
 It should be noted that the application process is competitive.
 Average scores for successful applicants for the verbal and quantitative sections for the GRE are around 550 and 540 respectively.
 Grade point averages for successful candidates typically range from 3.2 to 3.6.
 Application materials and current program information can be obtained by contacting the Marshall University Psychology Department, the Marshall University Graduate College Admissions office, or by consulting the Psychology Department Web site at www.marshall.edu/psych.